 - Touchscreen (color), direct drive extruder, quiet stepper driver

-The power supply (Sanlan S-200-24: 8.5A at 24V) and mainboard disappear nicely into the base, the frame consists of 4040, 4020 and a neat 6020 aluminum profile.
-From the outside, the Artillery Sidewinder X1 (except maybe the name ;-)) does everything right.
-A little note: the Artillery Sidewinder X1 is also sold as the EVNOVO Sidewinder X1 .
+The printer’s power supply (Sanlan S-200-24: 8.5A at 24V) and mainboard disappear nicely into the base.
+Its frame consists of 4040, 4020 and a neat 6020 aluminum profile.

-Packaging, shipping & accessories
+Packaging, Shipping & Accessories